exoplatform/exo-documentation/docs/Administration.rst

 |image364|

-You can use the color picker right to select a color and get the HTML Color Code of this pixel.
-Also you get the HEX color code value of the selected color or put on your HEX and it will be automatically identified, or even you can select a predefined color from the palette.
+You can use the color picker right to select a color and get the HTML color code of this pixel.
+Also you get the hexadecimal color code value of the selected color or directly enter the hexadecimal code and it will be automatically recognized.
+Finally, you can also select a predefined color from the palette.

 .. note::  -  Primary color is used for main call to actions, emphasized titles, text hover or press, hyper-links or selected links (Primary and text buttons, Notifications, Actions icon buttons, Spaces and avatars names, mention tags, etc..)
        -  Secondary color is used for to Default Titles, Headings and default buttons text (like in Selected menu).